 Long Term Benefits: Longevity And Energy

-Meditation isn’t a quick fix, but sticking with it delivers some pretty real benefits for your health and training.
+Meditation delivers some pretty real benefits for your health and training.
 Over months, I’ve noticed I wake up feeling less drained, even after hard sessions, and have more consistent energy for both workouts and daily life.
 A big reason is improved sleep and reduced stress, with meditation proven to lower resting heart rates and blood pressure according to the American Heart Association.

 The more I’ve meditated, the better my body seems to handle both physical and emotional stress.
 That means fewer burnt out days, fewer skipped sessions, and a lower chance of pushing myself too far and getting injured.
 Meditation also keeps me motivated, even when progress slows down.
 It acts as a mental reset button, letting me appreciate small wins and stay focused on big goals.